 - 19.1 The timing of the process described in this section must meet the ICANN Bylaw Article VI, Section 8 (1.f) and 8 (4) requirement to provide written notice of the person selected to the Secretary of ICANN no later than six months before the conclusion of ICANN's annual meeting in 2014 and each ICANN annual meeting every third year after 2014. - 19.2 The ALAC shall name a Board Member Selection Process Committee (BMSPC) which shall oversee the entire selection process including the election culminating the process but excluding those responsibilities specifically retained by the ALAC or given to the Board Candidate Evaluation Committee.
+The composition of the BMSPC will be regionally balanced and the committee will be populated with two representatives of each region selected by both the ALAC and the RALOs.
+For each region, one Alternate member will be selected who can replace a member from the same region who for whatever reason is not able to fully participate and such replacement will be at the sole discretion of the BMSPC Chair in accordance with BMSPC guidelines.
+The ALAC shall name a chair of the BMSPC. - 19.2.1 The BMSPC, among its other responsibility, will ensure that there is adequate opportunity for the electorate to interact with the candidates.

-The composition of the BMSPC will be regionally balanced and the committee will typically be populated with no fewer than two representatives of each region selected by both the ALAC and the RALOs.
-The ALAC shall either name a chair of the BMSPC or may instruct the BMSPC to select a chair from amongst its members. - 19.3 The ALAC shall name a Board Candidate Evaluation Committee (BCEC) to compile an initial slate of candidates for election to Seat 15.
-A new BCEC consisting of two delegates selected by each of the RALOs plus a chair selected by the ALAC will be convened for each Board seat selection process. - 19.4 The task of the BCEC is to identify applicants who would each make an excellent Board Director.
-Applicant selected by the BCEC must meet the criteria specified in the ICANN Bylaws Article VI, Section 3
+- 19.2.2 The BMSPC Chair will take best efforts to make decisions by consensus, but has sole discretion to decide decisions of the BMSPC in the absence of consensus or when time does not permit consultation. - 19.3 The ALAC shall name a Board Candidate Evaluation Committee (BCEC) to compile an initial slate of candidates for election to Seat 15.
+A new BCEC consisting of two delegates selected by each of the RALOs plus a chair selected by the ALAC will be convened for each Board seat selection process.
+Each RALO shall also select an Alternate member who can replace a member from the same region who for whatever reason is not able to fully participate and such replacement will be at the sole discretion of the BCEC Chair in accordance with BCEC guidelines. - 19.4 The task of the BCEC is to identify applicants who would each make an excellent Board Director. - 19.4.1 Applicant selected by the BCEC must meet the criteria specified in the ICANN Bylaws Article VI, Section 3